-Insiders who bought CA$253k worth of Fire & Flower Holdings Corp.'s (TSE:FAF) stock at an average buy price of CA$5.39 over the last year may be disappointed by the recent 13% decrease in the stock.
+Insiders who acquired US$103k worth of Pharos Energy plc's (LON:PHAR) stock at an average price of US$0.25 in the past 12 months may be dismayed by the recent 18% price decline.
 Insiders invest with the hopes of seeing their money grow in value over time.
-However, as a result of recent losses, their initial investment is now only worth CA$115k, which is not what they expected.
+However, as a result of recent losses, their initial investment is now only worth US$84k, which is not what they expected.

-Over the last year, we can see that the biggest insider purchase was by Chief Financial Officer Judy Adam for CA$110k worth of shares, at about CA$5.79 per share.
-That means that an insider was happy to buy shares at above the current price of CA$2.44.
-It's very possible they regret the purchase, but it's more likely they are bullish about the company.
+The CEO & Director Janice Brown made the biggest insider purchase in the last 12 months.
+That single transaction was for UK£95k worth of shares at a price of UK£0.25 each.
+That means that even when the share price was higher than UK£0.20 (the recent price), an insider wanted to purchase shares.
+Their view may have changed since then, but at least it shows they felt optimistic at the time.
 To us, it's very important to consider the price insiders pay for shares.
 Generally speaking, it catches our eye when insiders have purchased shares at above current prices, as it suggests they believed the shares were worth buying, even at a higher price.

-Fire & Flower Holdings is not the only stock that insiders are buying.
-For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.
+Pharos Energy is not the only stock insiders are buying.
+So take a peek at this free list of growing companies with insider buying.

-So What Does This Data Suggest About Fire & Flower Holdings Insiders?
+So What Does This Data Suggest About Pharos Energy Insiders?